deanrp2/MicroControl/README.md

 * Problem 5 (CSA): One drum broken, hit even split and criticality, minimum maximum travel distance
 * Problem 7 (CSB): Max drum differential worth, hit critical, 0.5% bias in Q1 power

+# QUICK TESTING
+Within the p5_workspace and p7_workspace directories, there are 6 files which contain the *_expl.py suffix.
+Each of these can be run for a single optimization routine performed on either problem 5 or problem 7.
+To get the final optimization runs used in verification with Serpent, run either p5_workspace/mfo_final.py or p7_workspace/pso_final.py.

+For example, to run the differential evolution algorithm for problem 5, navigate to p5_workspace and
+run:

+`python3 de_expl.py`

+# DETAILED TESTING
+With these directions, you are able to reporoduce the results shown in the journal paper.

 ## WEIGHT OPTIMA HISTOGRAM GENERATION
 In order to investigate the quality of weight sets for scalarization, multiple independent